Renormalisation of SMEFT bosonic interactions up to dimension eight by LNV operators: Theory and methodology

 \subsection{Organizing the calculation}

-The main goal of this paper is to compute the contributions of all LNV operators to the RGEs of the dimension-8 bosonic Wilson coefficients and to order~\order{4}.
+The main goal of this paper is to compute the contributions of all LNV operators to the RGEs of the $d_8$ bosonic Wilson coefficients and to order~\order{4}.
 At first, one may think of the many possible different topologies generated by combinations of $d_5$, $d_6$ and $d_7$ operators and SM couplings.
-Considering the great number of operators (1+20+63) can lead to several valid diagrams, it seems inevitable that the amplitudes for some processes get contributions from a number of operators.
-Restricting to bosonic processes remove a significant number of these and -after a deeper analysis- we show there are a number of these valid contributions that actually vanish, thus remarkably reducing the effort needed for the whole computation.
-In table \ref{tab:BosContribs} we schematically show the variety of possibilities and the diagrams we are left with.
-The logic on which we discard most of these contributions is discussed throughout the rest of this section.
+Considering that the great number of operators (1+20+63) can lead to several valid diagrams, it seems inevitable that the amplitudes for some processes get contributions from many operators.
+Restricting to bosonic processes removes a significant number of these, and -after a more exhaustive analysis- we show more valid contributions that actually vanish, thus remarkably reducing the effort needed for the whole computation.
+In Table~\ref{tab:BosContribs}, we schematically show the variety of possibilities and the diagrams we are left with.
+Throughout the rest of this section, we elaborate on the reasoning for which most of these contributions vanish.

 As we can see in the Lagrangian Eq.~\ref{eq:LagUV}, the WCs are suppressed by a power of the energy scale $\Lambda$ related to the mass dimension of the operator it refers to.
 With this Lagrangian and to order \order{4} the following contributions need to be considered: $(d_5^4)$, $(d_5^2\times d_6)$ and $(d_5 \times d_7)$.
 The divergences of the bosonic $d_8$ operators with $d_6^2$ and the self-contribution of $d_8$ are available in \cite{Chala:2021pll} and \cite{DasBakshi:2022mwk}, respectively, so we do not consider them anymore.
 What remains is precisely the aim of this work: contributions including at least one LNV operator.
 Before discussing each set of insertions individually, there are some global remarks that apply to all cases.